Spydermanno/EMOTION-DETECTION-USING-CSNN/README.md

 This project explores real-time facial emotion recognition using a **Convolutional Spiking Neural Network (CSNN)**.
 Inspired by the biological workings of the human brain, this energy-efficient model is designed for performance on neuromorphic hardware while maintaining high accuracy on emotion classification tasks.

+To study about it in detail go to Emotion Detection using snn.pdf
 ---

 ## 🎯 Objective